Techgenius001/python_wk-2_assignment/README.md

 # List Operations in Python 🐍

 This is a simple Python script demonstrating basic list operations.
-It's part of a Python assignment project and showcases how to work with lists using built-in methods.
+It showcases how to work with lists using built-in methods.

 ## 📌 What the Script Does